 What are DDoS attacks and how can they be prevented?

-If your website or app suddenly goes offline due to a massive influx of traffic, it is very likely that it has been targeted by a DDoS, or Denial-of-Service Attack.
+If your website or app suddenly goes offline due to a massive influx of traffic, it has likely been targeted by a DDoS or Denial-of-Service Attack.
 These types of cyber attacks are increasing rapidly, and if they occur, they can cause significant damage to a business.
 What we want to address in this article is getting familiar with DDoS attacks and how to prevent them from occurring.
 So stay tuned until the end of this article.

 What are DDoS attacks?

-A DDoS attack occurs when a hacker sends a huge flood of traffic to a network or server to disrupt a system and disable it.
-These attacks are usually done to temporarily disable or offline a website and may last for a few days or more.
+A DDoS attack occurs when a hacker sends a huge flood of traffic to a network or server to disrupt and disable a system.
+These attacks usually disable or offline a website temporarily and may last for a few days or more.

-DDoS attacks use a botnet (a set of computer systems or Internet-connected devices that are remotely controlled), also called zombies, to send malware to the target computer system.
+DDoS attacks use a botnet (a set of computer systems or Internet-connected devices remotely controlled), also called zombies, to send malware to the target computer system.

 Types of DDoS attacks